 - Gather your supplies.
 You'll need writing utensils, your map and some paper, a clipboard, and a camera or smartphone.

 - Think about walkability.
-Make a checklist (or print out this one by AARP) of what makes an area comfortable and pleasant for pedestrians.
+Make a checklist (or print out one from Safe Routes Partnership or AARP) of what makes an area comfortable and pleasant for pedestrians.
 Keep those elements in mind as you set out on your audit.

 - Audit!
 Walk through your chosen area, staying alert for car traffic while observing sidewalk conditions, crosswalks, and other factors that affect pedestrians.
 Mark your checklist, take notes, and snap pictures of positive and negative conditions.